Kaano1/42-Ecole/ft_printf/README.md

 To test your program compare your results with the true printf.

-Examples of the function output:
+<br /> Examples of the function output:

 call: ft_printf("%s\n", "toto"); <br />
 out: toto$